-National Insurance hikes a positive outcome for contractors
+National Insurance strikes a positive outcome for its own contractors

 Termed a tax cut for the rich, one of the most headline-grabbing measures announced in Philip Hammond’s Autumn Budget last month was to increase the threshold for higher rate income tax to £50,000.
 This effectively means moving thousands of taxpayers out of the higher tax bracket rate.

 HMRC figures estimate that 32 million people will pay less income tax as a result.

 Although the announcement enables Mr Hammond to fulfil a key Tory manifesto pledge a year in advance, what he failed to also announce was the increase to the National Insurance Upper Earnings Limit.
 This increase has the threshold of the NI for employees dropping from 12 per cent to 2 per cent, that is, from £46,350 to £50,000.

 So those tax payers that have been given the cut by being taken out of the higher tax bracket will instead be paying more National Insurance liability, thereby substantially offsetting any reduction in income tax liability.

 Sir Steve Webb, a former pensions minister and current director of policy at Royal London, said: “The Chancellor was keen to get plaudits for taking people out of higher rate income tax, but conveniently forgot to mention he was increasing National Insurance contributions.
 This can only be described as a stealth tax rise.”

 This increase in the National Insurance Upper Earnings Limit was first picked up by The Daily Telegraph and had been buried in one of the ancillary budget documents, the Overview of Tax Legislation and Rates (OOTLAR).
 The document also contained other negative news such as a delay in HMRC penalty reforms, which were originally planned to be rolled out next year with Making Tax Digital (MTD).

 So, what does this mean for contractors?
 Will freelance consultants pay less tax and NI in 2019-20?